☀️

 InterContinental Barcelona — 173 Rooftop Terrace (Montjuïc)

-The name refers to the building’s altitude above sea level — 173 meters.
-The day pass runs Monday–Thursday from €65 and includes access to the infinity pool (11:00–19:00), a sun lounger in the solarium area and one cocktail.
-The first Sunday of each month has a special brunch program.
+The name refers to the building’s altitude above sea level — around 173 meters.
+It sells a day pass that includes access to the infinity pool, a sun lounger in the solarium area and one cocktail, bookable through the hotel or day-pass platforms.
+The pool opens roughly 10:00–19:00 and usually closes for a few weeks between February and March for the season.

 The view from this position: the Palacio Nacional, the harbor, the sea and — in a single frame — the transition from Montjuïc to the coastline.
+The price is indicative (from about €65) and worth confirming, as it varies by date.
 It’s the most impressive view-per-euro in the premium day-pass category.
-The evening program transitions the terrace to a bar with soft jazz.
-This is the day pass that makes sense if you’re willing to spend for an experience rather than just pool access.

 W Barcelona — Wet Deck (Barceloneta, Plaça de la Rosa dels Vents)